Genre-bending debut novel like Sliding Doors meets Wifedom

 June 23: Social psychologist Hugh Mackay will discuss his book, The Way We Are - Lessons from a Lifetime of Listening, with The Canberra Times' Sally Pryor at Muse at 3pm.
 See: musecanberra.com.au.

 June 25: Canberra author Michael Brissenden will be in conversation with Mike Bowers on his new crime novel, Smoke.
-What Secrets Lie in the Ashes.
 Harry Hartog ANU.
 Registrations at anu.edu.au/events.

 June 30: At Muse at 2pm, Clive Hamilton will discuss his book, Living Hot: Surviving and Thriving on a Heating Planet.
 See: musecanberra,com.au.